I make art simply because it's what I'm called to do. It is as intrinsic to me as breathing or eating; without it I wouldn't be whole.

 I use oils, interweaving thick layers of paint to convey the vibration of light and to build texture and design.
 At times I'll adhere elements to add relief and contrast, such as beach-washed glass or lace.
 Gold, copper and silver gilding also enhances the visual experience as a whole.
 Creating a painting is a journey of self discovery and a quest to master my craft.

 I exhibit my work in galleries and museums in the United States and abroad.
-I also teach, and especially enjoy sharing the healing benefits of art with marginalized communities such as recovering addicts, detained youth in rehab programs, incarcerated individuals, and low-income cancer survivors.
+I also teach and especially enjoy sharing the healing benefits of art with marginalized communities such as recovering addicts, detained youth in rehab programs, incarcerated individuals, and low-income cancer survivors.
+Recently I became the art teacher at an elementary school not far from home.

 I would describe myself as a happy person, passionate about what I do, who enjoys new experiences and takes pleasure in the simple things in life.